 Goar Park occupies a triangular-shaped lot where Brewery Gulch meets Main Street.
 With benches and picnic tables, it’s convenient to the high traffic areas.

 For more shade and fewer tourists, make your way to Higgins Hill Park at the corner of Quality Hill Road and Key Avenue.
 This lovely spot also has covered picnic tables, plus pickleball courts, fitness equipment, and the city swimming pool.

 Finally, if your pup is looking for some off-leash fun, hop in the car and head to the Bisbee Dog Park (316 N Washington Avenue).
-Formerly a ballpark, it has separate areas for large and small dogs.
+Formerly a little league ballpark, it has separate areas for large and small dogs.
 And all the pups have plenty of room to run!